 The journal is published by the Sax Institute, a national leader in promoting the use of research evidence in health policy.
 Formerly known as The NSW Public Health Bulletin, the journal has a long history.
 It was published by the NSW Ministry of Health for nearly a quarter of a century.

-Responsibility for its publication transferred to the Sax Institute in 2014.
+Responsibility for its publication transferred to the Sax Institute in 2014, and the journal receives guidance from an expert editorial board.

 The editorial team is responsible for the management of the journal.
 The Editor is the best contact point for authors, peer reviewers and readers, and oversees the journal’s content and production.